 All settings that provide care for children under the age of eight must ensure that staff and volunteers working in these settings are not disqualified from doing so under the Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018.
-A person may be disgualified if they:
+A person may be disqualified if they: 🗆 Have certain orders or other restrictions placed upon them Ulayer agreement and agents of the second

-- Have certain orders or other restrictions placed upon them - Have committed certain offences.
+☐ Have committed certain offences.